Nobility Ranks & Royal Titles Around the World

 Infante, or Infanta for females, is a royal title given to the children of Spanish and Portuguese monarchs.
 (Infanta is also the title given to the wife of an Infante.)
 All the sons and daughters of a Spanish or Portuguese sovereign held the title as a birthright, but the title could also be granted to other members of the royal family by the reigning monarch.
 As the position below the king or queen in the royal hierarchy, the title is the equivalent of Prince of Princess in other European countries.
 In fact, since the title first appeared in the 13th century, some of the Spanish and Portuguese royals adopted the term principe as an alternative.
 The word infante stems from the Latin infantum, meaning infant or young child, but in this instance is regarded more broadly to suggest ‘the offspring of’.

-Kaiser is an imperial title used in the Germanic lands of the Holy Roman Empire.
+Despite what some might think, Kaiser isn’t a military title but is in fact an imperial title used in the Germanic lands of the Holy Roman Empire.
 It is the German equivalent of the imperial rank of Emperor.

 Unknown author / Public domain